neurips24weakSupervision/nips2024_weak_supervision/README.md

 The inference output is several numpy arrays stored in the $checkpoint_path$.
 Those are needed for the evaluation in the evaluation/ folder.

+# Evaluation:
+We evaluate models on their object discovery capability.
+Additionally, we assess slots for their representation quality of underlying generating factors.
+Therefore, we bind slots to their underlying objects and run prediction and disentanglement tests.
+We use a modified version of the disentanglement library: https://github.com/google-research/disentanglement_lib

 # Dataset
 The code is designed to work on the Clevrtex dataset.
 Dataset processing is described by Biza et al.: